• Skip to primary navigation

 Slicing a tri tip steak is a little bit more involved than slicing any other steak, such as a tomahawk steak, because it's grain runs in two different directions.
 Look at which way the lines (grain) within the meat run, we are going to slice perpendicular to those.

-About ⅓ of the steaks grain is going to run one way and the other ⅔ of the meat will run in a slightly different direction.
 Below the black lines show which direction the grain of the meat runs.

 Tri tip steak with lines showing which way the lines run